 After completing her Bachelor and Master’s degrees in 2005 at the University of Belgrade Academy of Music, Iva Ugrčić moved to Paris, where she received a full scholarship from the Albert Roussel Foundation.
 During three years in Paris, Dr. Ugrčić studied flute performance and chamber music at the École Normale de Musique de Paris "Alfred Cortot" (ENMP) and Le Conservatoire à Rayonnement Départemental de musique, de danse, d’art dramatique de Creteil “Marcel Dadi” where she worked intensely with legendary flutist Pierre-Yves Artaud and flutist George Alirol.

 Iva Ugrčić’s solo album, The Four Seasons by Antonio Vivaldi was released in September, 2014.
 The same year Iva was awarded the prestigious Paul Collins Fellowship at the University of Wisconsin-Madison School of Music, where she completed her Doctorate of Musical Arts degree in May 2017, studying with flutist Stephanie Jutt.
 Iva won the Irving Shain Competition in 2015 with pianist Thomas Kasdorf, as well as multiple concerto competitions, performing as a soloist with the UW-Madison Symphony Orchestra and Miami Summer Music Festival Symphony Orchestra.
 In 2016, Iva received the James R. Smith Orchestra Award for excellency and leadership.
 In 2018, Iva Ugrčić won the C.R.E.A.T.E.
-Project Competition at the 46th National Flute Association Convention in Orlando, awarded a second prize at the UW Arts Business Competition, received the First Place award from The American Prize in Chamber Music Performance 2017-18, and was a finalist for the Pro Musicis International Award in New York City.
+Project Competition at the 46th National Flute Association Convention in Orlando, awarded a second prize at the UW Arts Business Competition, received the First Place award from The American Prize in Chamber Music Performance 2017-18, received Silver Medal at the International Vienna Competition, and was a finalist for the Pro Musicis International Award in New York City.

 During her doctoral program in flute performance at the University of Wisconsin - Madison, Iva worked towards building business skills taking classes at the Bolz Center for Arts Administration.
 This valuable knowledge and experience lead her to becoming the Artistic Director for the Rural Musicians Forum concert series (Spring Green, WI) and getting the Board Liaison & Strategic Initiatives position at the Overture Center for the Arts (Madison), largest non-profit arts organization in Wisconsin.
 But more importantly, it helped her create and pursue one of her biggest dreams.
 As an entrepreneur, Dr. Ugrčić is the Founder & Executive Director of the LunART Festival, a new international festival in Madison, whose mission is to continue to support, inspire, promote, and celebrate women in the arts through public performances, exhibitions, workshops, and interdisciplinary collaboration.
 In June 2019, Dr. Ugrcic joined the Career & Artistic Development Committee of the National Flute Association, the largest flute organization in the world.